0xadri/notes-js/__intrvw_qs_91_livecoding_react_javascript.md

 ## Categories of Live Coding in React

-- Fetch and Display Data - with 2 API Calls
+API Integration - Fetch and Display Data with 2 API Calls

-- Fetch and Display Data - with 2 API Calls - with Pagination
+ - basic implementation

-- Fetch and Display Data - with 2 API Calls - Mobile-First Responsive w Flexbox
+ - with Pagination

-- Fetch and Display Data - with 2 API Calls - Mobile-First Responsive w Grid
+ - Mobile-First Responsive w Flexbox

-- Fetch and Display Data - with 2 API Calls - with TypeScript
+ - Mobile-First Responsive w Grid

-- Fetch and Display Data - with 2 API Calls - with Axios
+ - with Axios

-- Fetch and Display Data - with 2 API Calls - with React Query
+ - with React Query

 - Todo List